Workshop 9: Between Green Ambitions and Geopolitical Realities: EU’s Critical Raw Materials Act

 999 seconds

-Critical mineral extraction often causes environmental degradation and human insecurity in source countries
+Critical minerals extraction often causes environmental degradation and human insecurity in source countries like DRC, while processing occurs elsewhere creating complex supply chains

 Explanation